AdobeDocs/experience-manager-65.en/help/forms/using/create-and-use-custom-functions-core-components.md

     * date[]: Represents an array of date values.
     * array: Represents a generic array containing values of various types.
     * object: Represents form object passed to a custom function instead of passing its value directly.
-    * scope: Represents the globals object, which contains read-only variables such as form instances, target field instances, and methods for performing form modifications within custom functions.
-It is declared as the last parameter in JavaScript annotations and is not visible in the rule editor of an Adaptive Form.
+    * scope: Represents the globals object, which contains read-only variables such as form instances, target field instances, and methods for performing form modifications within the custom functions.
+It is declared as the last parameter in the JavaScript annotations and is not visible to the rule editor of an Adaptive Form.
 The scope parameter accesses the object of the form or component to trigger the rule or event required for form processing.
 For further information on the Globals object and how to use it, [click here](/help/forms/using/create-and-use-custom-functions-core-components.md#field-and-global-scope-objects-in-custom-functions-support-field-and-global-objects)

-The parameter type is not case-sensitive and spaces are not allowed in the parameter name.
+The Parameter type is **not case-sensitive** and spaces are not allowed in the parameter name.

 `<Parameter Description>` contains details about the purpose of the parameter.
 It can have multiple words.

 **Optional Parameters**
 By default, all parameters are mandatory.
 You can define a parameter as optional by either adding `=` after the parameter type or enclosing the parameter name in `[]`.
 Parameters defined as optional in JavaScript annotations are displayed as optional in the rule editor.
 To define a variable as an optional parameter, you can use the any of the following syntaxes:

 * `@param {type=} Input1`

 In the above line of code, `Input1` is an optional parameter without any default value.
 To declare optional parameter with default value:

 `@param {string=<value>} input1`

 `input1` as an optional parameter with the default value set to `value`.